ardataskoparan123/DSA210---Project/README.md

 # Effect of Tobacco Usage in Cancer Patients in the Expression of Cancer Related Genes

 ## Idea of Project

-In this project, my aim is to analyze the relationship between tobacco usage and  expression of certain genes by using genomic data from lung cancer patients.
-My goal is to explore how smoking habits correlate with mutations in key cancer related genes KRAS, ALK and EGFR, and whether gene expression levels are influenced by tobacco use.
+In this project, my aim is to analyze the relationship between tobacco and alcohol usage and the expression of certain genes by using genomic data from lung cancer patients.
+My goal is to explore how smoking and alcohol consumption habits correlate with mutations in key cancer-related genes KRAS, ALK, and EGFR and whether gene expression levels are influenced by these lifestyle factors.

 ---

 ## Description of Dataset

-**Clinical Data:** Includes patient-specific tobacco usage history, smoking onset and quit, pack years, and cigarettes per day.
+**Clinical Data:** Includes patient-specific tobacco and alcohol usage history, smoking onset and quit, pack years, cigarettes per day, alcohol intensity, etc.

-**Genomic Data:** Contain gene expression levels of KRAS, ALK and EGFR in lung cancer patients, categorized by smoking history.
+**Genomic Data:** Contains gene expression levels of KRAS, ALK, and EGFR in lung cancer patients, categorized by smoking and alcohol history..

-**Demographic Data:** Includes gender, age data to account for potential confounding factors.
+**Demographic Data:**  Includes gender, age, ethnicity, and other relevant factors to account for potential confounding variables.

 ---